-This is a guest post about Product Line Engineering (PLE) from our friends at BigLever Software.
+This is the first of a two-part series of guests post about Product Line Engineering (PLE) from our friends at BigLever Software.

 PLE is the engineering of a product line portfolio using a shared set of engineering assets, a managed set of features and an automated means of production.
 By “engineer,” we mean all of the activities involved in planning, producing, delivering, sustaining and retiring products.